captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-She was hanging by the neck in a noose made of her own linen veil.
+She was hanging by the neck in a noose made of her own veil.
 Haimon had his arms around her.

 ---